 Precisely because of that, website speed will remain a critical aspect of SEO.
 There are numerous tools that will help you test your page load times, including Pingdom, GTmetrix, and Google PageSpeed Insights.

-In their recent SEO guide, Elevate Digital, a Hong Kong-based SEO agency, lists numerous strategies for improving poor website speed, including:
+In their recent SEO guide, Elevate Digital lists numerous strategies for improving poor website speed, including:

 ● minimizing HTTP requests